c0wsaysmoo/plane-tracker-rgb-pi/README.md

 ## Looks like fr24 ended their free api that thr clock relies on.
 I think I'm going to try with an adsb antenna by using flight aware and openskies it should work vs a subscription service.
 If anyone has any ideas let me know.

+Upon thinking about it i may try snd pair openskies witu the 9$ a month fr24 since that would give me more than enough api calls for the flights overhead whereas flight aware id be pretty limited ¯⁠\⁠_⁠(⁠ツ⁠)⁠_⁠/⁠¯

 ## Real-Time Flight Tracking Added

 You can now monitor specific flights directly on your clock.
 To get started, open a browser on any device connected to the same network and navigate to: http://[hostname].local:8080